bvavra/MIDI_Accordion/opto-interruptor.md

 Before we start getting the interruptor to play music, we'll just write serial output to assert that everything is hooked up properly.
 The first prototype proves a few different concepts:

-- When the interruptor is blocked, the digital output is HIGH.
+1. When the interruptor is blocked, the digital output is HIGH.
-- When the interruptor is unblocked and the input pin is HIGH, the digital output is LOW.
+2. When the interruptor is unblocked and the input pin is HIGH, the digital output is LOW.
-- When the interruptor is unblocked and the input pin is LOW, the digital output is HIGH.
+3. When the interruptor is unblocked and the input pin is LOW, the digital output is HIGH.

+// insert fritzing board and schematics diagram

+//TODO - insert and discuss code in each step

 **1.1 - When the interruptor is blocked, the digital output is HIGH**